FYI-PSA/HAT/README.md

 ________

-Thank you, have fun ethical hacking!
+Thank you, have fun hacking!

 Written by :